 Other protected emblems

-There is also further provision to stop the use of certain protected emblems held under section 4 of the Trade Marks Act 1994.
-This protects national flags and official names, but also includes the emblems of certain national institutions and their names.
-This restriction extends to certain coats of arms and multinational organisations such as the United Nations Organization and the Olympic logo.
-This restriction is not absolute and can be bypassed if it can be shown that the organisation in question has granted permission for the use of its logo, sign or mark within the trademark that is being applied for.
+Section 4 of TMA 1994 stop the use of certain protected emblems.
+This protects national flags and official names and the emblems of certain national institutions and their names.
+This restriction extends to certain coats of arms and multinational organisations such as the United Nations Organisation and the Olympic logo.
+This restriction is not absolute and can be bypassed if it can be shown the organisation in question has granted permission for the use of its logo, sign or mark within the trademark that is being applied for.